a3xa/avenidaazul/Readme-Planned-TO-DO.md

 a3xa engine customized for avenidaazul.a3xa.com
 *************************************************

-07-oct-2016 *** WORK IN PROGRESS ***
+28-oct-2016 *** WORK IN PROGRESS ***

-- 10.15//Maintenance-Release
+- Done 10.15//Maintenance-Release
+- 10.16//Administrator-Widgets-PlayBar-ProgressBar
-- 10.16//WM-Webmaster-Features//WMTG-Enterprises-json-tables-batch-generator-updater
+- 10.17//WM-Webmaster-Features//WMTG-Enterprises-json-tables-batch-generator-updater

 *************************************************
 *************************************************